SEBOLBolivia/SEBOLBolivia.github.io/bcde2021/callforpapers.md

 <h4 style="color:#2d877d;"> SUBMISSIONS</h4>

 BCDE2021 invites individual submissions of research papers to be presented in parallel contributed sessions.
-Submissions in all research areas related to development economics are welcome.
-We also encourage submissions of work at the intersection of different fields and disciplines, especially those that provide novel insights related to development economics.
+We welcome submissions in all research areas related to development economics, including work at the intersection of different fields and disciplines that provide novel insights related to development economics.

 All submitted papers will be reviewed before acceptance for presentation.
 All applicants will be notified of the decision by email.